EvansWinner/awesome-line-editors/README.md

 QED was, it is said, written for an old 1960s machine using an old 1960s operating system.
-Various later versions appeared and eventually it was reimplemented in c, and there is a version on GitHub called [qed-new](https://github.com/phonologus/qed-new) with Unicode support which will compile and run, at least minimally, on POSIXy sysgtems I've tried, with a little tinkering.
+Various later versions appeared and eventually it was re implemented in c, and there is a version on GitHub called [qed-new](https://github.com/phonologus/qed-new) with Unicode support which will compile and run, at least minimally, on POSIXy systems I've tried, with a little tinkering.
-I do not know anythig more about it and haven't really played with it much, but it sports multiple buffers, which is nice if you're into that kind of thing.
+I do not know anything more about it and haven't really played with it much, but it sports multiple buffers, which is nice if you're into that kind of thing.
 It and "sam -d" might be the most powerful line editors around.